HiroNewf/Network-Plus-Notes/README.md

     2. Identify symptoms
     3. Question the users experiencing the issues
     4. See if any changes have taken place
-    5. Some of the problems might not related to each other
+    5. Some of the problems might not be related to each other
 2. Establish a theory
-    1. Start with the most simply explanation
+    1. Start with the most simple explanation
     2. Consider everything
     3. List all of the possible causes
 3. Test the theory